Adeshppp/Shopit-A-Microservices-Based-Online-Shopping-Platform/README.md

 If Order service requests Inventory service and does not care about response then It is called as Asynchronous communication.
 It follows fire and forget pattern.

-## Service Discovery Using Netflix Eureka
+## Service Discovery Using Netflix Eureka : To create instances of microservice

 In order to maintain multiple instances of a microservices Netflix Eureka is used. as it helps to each client microservice to maintain local registry.